Course: Different Aspects of Migration - Challanges for New Societies

 Oral examination, Test, Interim evaluation

-TASK: Students have to prepare presentations concerning the migration situation in their country of origin (statistics overview, nationalities; challenges concerning immigration in country of origin or selected refugee camps in different areas) Seminar work - topics Minorities and Immigrants Topics will be set up at the beginning of course (mainly the most numbered minorities living in students´country) Structure of seminar work: - history of migration of selected minority - culture, habits and traditions - non-verbal communication (similarities and differences) - value-systems - some selected words in minority language (e.g. hello, bye, how are you, etc.) - interesting information which are necessary to add (according student´s preferences) Formal requirements: Times New Roman, spacing 1, at least 2 pages, at least 5 citations from databases (Scopus is preferred), Harvard citation style, power point presentation at seminars
+TASK: Students have to prepare presentations concerning the migration situation in their country of origin (statistics overview, nationalities; challenges concerning immigration in country of origin or selected refugee camps in different areas) Seminar work - topics Minorities and Immigrants Topics will be set up at the beginning of course (mainly the most numbered minorities living in students ?country) Structure of seminar work: - history of migration of selected minority - culture, habits and traditions - non-verbal communication (similarities and differences) - value-systems - some selected words in minority language (e.g. hello, bye, how are you, etc.) - interesting information which are necessary to add (according student´s preferences) Formal requirements: Times New Roman, spacing 1, at least 2 pages, at least 5 citations from databases (Scopus is preferred), APA citation style, power point presentation at seminars

 Recommended literature

-• International Migration Review (IMR).
+• International Migration Review.

 Study plans that include the course